hackbg/fadroma/packages/ops/README.md

 ### **`Source`**

-`New in Fadroma 23` Represents the source code of a smart contract.
+Represents the source code of a smart contract.

-**TODO** For now `BaseContract` serves the function of this class.

 </td><td width="50%">

+#### Fadroma 22.01:
+This entity is new to Fadroma 23.
+In Fadroma 22.01, its role is served by `Contract`/`BaseContract`.
 #### Fadroma 23:
 ```typescript
 contract.source = new LocalSource.Crate(__dirname)